Get Started

 • Ignoring shipping classes: Overlooking shipping classes means missing out on the ability to charge different rates for specific products, affecting your shipping cost accuracy.

-2. Can WooCommerce Flat Rate Shipping be combined with other shipping methods, like free shipping or local pickup?
+2. Can WooCommerce Flat Rate Shipping be combined with other shipping methods, like free or local pickup?

-Yes, WooCommerce allows you to combine flat rate shipping with other methods, such as free shipping, local pickup, or even table rate shipping.
+Yes, WooCommerce allows you to combine flat rate shipping with other methods, such as free shipping, local pickup, or table rate shipping.

-For example, you could set up free shipping for orders over a certain amount while still offering a flat rate for standard deliveries and local pickup for customers who prefer to collect their orders.
+For example, you could set up free shipping for orders over a certain amount while offering a flat rate for standard deliveries and local pickup for customers who prefer to collect their orders.

 3. How do shipping classes affect WooCommerce's flat rate shipping costs?